Newcomers to Canada

 Your property could include items such as shares, jewelry, paintings or a collection.

-Usually, the FMV is the highest dollar value you can get for your property in a normal business transaction.
+Usually, the FMV is the highest dollar value that you can get for your property in a normal business transaction.

-You should keep a record of the FMV of your properties on the date you arrived in Canada.
+You should keep a record of the FMV of your property on the date you arrived in Canada.
 The FMV will be your cost when you calculate your gain or loss from disposing of the property in the future.

 You dispose of your property when, for example: